foudendorp/mc-test/README.md

 - [ ] Export functionality (PDF, CSV)
 - [ ] Integration with Microsoft Graph API
 - [ ] Multi-language support
+- [ ] Advanced analytics dashboard
+- [ ] Service-specific notification preferences

 ---

 **Disclaimer**: This is an unofficial tool.
-Microsoft, Intune, and related trademarks are property of Microsoft Corporation.
-All content is sourced from official Microsoft documentation.
+Microsoft, Intune, Entra ID, and related trademarks are property of Microsoft Corporation.
+All content is sourced from official Microsoft Learn documentation.